turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 Wait for the progress bar to complete.
 <p><img alt="aws_progress_bar" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/aws-progress-bar.png"/></p>

 This process takes a while, and you’ll see the bars fluctuate.
-Note that error messages, like "Try again later: error in handling command", are not uncommon and should resolve as the process iterates to completion.
 The number of resources will grow as Guardrails discovers them.

 ## Step 7: Locate the `Controls by State` report

 Search `Reports` for `controls`.
 <p><img alt="search-for-controls-reports" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/search-for-controls-reports.png"/></p>

 Select `Controls by State`.